-"Business Day Convention" means the convention, if any, specified in the relevant Pricing Supplement, construed in accordance with Condition 3(b) (Business Day Convention).

-"Calculation Agent" means the party designated as such in the preamble to these Conditions or such other agent as may be appointed in relation to a specific Series of Notes and, if other than the party referred to above, will be specified in the relevant Pricing Supplement in relation to a specific Series of Notes.

-"Calculation Amount" means an amount specified in the relevant Pricing Supplement constituting either (i) in the case of one single denomination, the amount of that denomination (e.g., \$10,000) or (ii) in the case of multiple denominations, the highest common amount by which the multiple denominations may be divided (for example, \$1,000 in the case of \$11,000, \$12,000 or \$13,000).

-"Certificate" means a registered certificate representing one or more Notes of the same Series.

-"Code" has the meaning attributed thereto in Condition 5(c) (Payments).

-"Crédit Mutuel Group" means all of the affiliates to the central body of the Confédération Nationale du Crédit Mutuel, as provided in Article L.512-56 of the French Monetary and Financial Code.

-"CRD IV" means Directive 2013/36/EU of the European Parliament and of the Council of June 26, 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, as modified from time to time, including by Directive (EU) 2019/878 of the European Parliament and of the Council of May 20, 2019 amending the CRD IV Directive as regards exempted entities, financial holding companies, mixed financial holding companies, remuneration, supervisory measures and powers and capital conservation measures.

-"CRR" means Regulation (EU) No 575/2013 of the European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms, as modified from time to time, including by Regulation (EU) 2019/876 of the European Parliament and of the Council of May 20, 2019 amending the CRR as regards the leverage ratio, the net stable funding ratio, requirements for own funds and eligible liabilities, counterparty credit risk, market risk, exposures to central counterparties, exposures to collective investment undertakings, large exposures, reporting and disclosure requirements.

-"Day Count Fraction" means, in respect of the calculation of an amount of interest on any Note for any period of time (from, and including, the first day of such period to, but excluding the last) (whether or not constituting an Interest Period or an Interest Accrual Period, the "Calculation Period"):
+- "Business Day Convention" means the convention, if any, specified in the relevant Pricing Supplement, construed in accordance with Condition 3(b) (Business Day Convention). - "Calculation Amount" means an amount specified in the relevant Product and/or Pricing Supplement(s) constituting either (i) in the case of one single denomination, the amount of that denomination (e.g., \$10,000) or (ii) in the case of multiple denominations, the highest common amount by which the multiple denominations may be divided (for example, \$1,000 in the case of \$11,000, \$12,000 or \$13,000). - "Calculation Agent" means the party designated as such in the preamble to these Conditions or such other agent as may be appointed in relation to a specific Series of Notes and, if other than the party referred to above, will be specified in the relevant Pricing Supplement in relation to a specific Series of Notes. - "Certificate" means a registered certificate representing one or more Notes of the same Series. - "Code" has the meaning attributed thereto in Condition 5(c) (Payments). - "Corresponding Tenor" has the meaning attributed thereto in Condition 3(c)(v) (Benchmark Replacement Provisions). - "CRD IV Directive" means Directive (2013/34/EU) of the European Parliament and of the Council on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms dated June 26, 2014 and published in the Official Journal of the European Union on June 27, 2013. - "CRD IV Directive Revision" means Directive (EU) 2019/878 of the European Parliament and of the Council of May 20, 2019 amending the CRD IV Directive as regards exempted entities, financial holding companies, mixed financial holding companies, remuneration, supervisory measures and powers and capital conservation measures. - "CRD V Directive" means the CRD IV Directive, as amended or replaced from time to time (including by the CRD IV Directive Revision), or, as the case may be, any implementation provision under French law. - "CRR" means Regulation (EU) No. 575/2013 of the European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms. - "CRR II" means the CRR Regulation, as amended or replaced from time to time (including by the CRR Regulation Revision). - "CRR Revision" means Regulation (EU) 2019/876 of the European Parliament and of the Council of May 20, 2019 amending the CRR Regulation as regards the leverage ratio, the net stable funding ratio, requirement for own funds and eligible liabilities, counterparty credit risk, market risk, exposures to central counterparties, exposures to collective investment undertakings, large exposures, reporting and disclosure requirements, and amending Regulation (EU) 648/2012. - "Day Count Fraction" means, in respect of the calculation of an amount of interest on any Note for any period of time (from, and including, the first day of such period to, but excluding the last) (whether or not constituting an Interest Period or an Interest Accrual Period, the "Calculation Period"): - (i) if "Actual/Actual" or "Actual/Actual-ISDA" is specified in the relevant Pricing Supplement, the actual number of calendar days in the Calculation Period divided by